 Wrongful Death Lawsuit Information

-A “wrongful death” occurs when a person is killed due to the negligence or misconduct of another individual, company or entity.
+After a fatal accident, surviving family members like you may wonder, “what is a wrongful death lawsuit?”
+A “wrongful death” occurs when a person is killed due to the negligence or misconduct of another individual, company, or entity.
 Every state has a civil “wrongful death statute,” or set of statutes, which establish the procedures for bringing wrongful death actions.
 An action for wrongful death belongs to certain persons identified by statute.
 In most states, such persons will include the decedent’s immediate family members, such as surviving spouses and children, and sometimes parents or siblings.
-An attorney experienced in wrongful death law can explain all of the intricacies of these lawsuits and help achieve the best possible outcome for survivors.
+An attorney experienced in wrongful death law can explain all the intricacies of these lawsuits and help achieve the best possible outcome for survivors.

 In order to bring a successful wrongful death cause of action, the following elements must be present:

 - Caused by another’s negligence;